 The FogBugz API makes it possible to do programmatically almost anything you could do in the interface.
 The API can be used alone or in conjunction with FogBugz webhooks and third party services such as Slack, Salesforce, or TestRail (among many others) to build powerful integrations to improve your workflow and make the connection between FogBugz and your other systems seamless.

 Below, you’ll find some general rules for API requests as well as links to other resources.
 Find links to our full documentation in the sidebar to the left.
 Have questions?
 Our support engineers are here to help.

 Looking for our old documentation?
 Still using FogBugz For Your Server?
 Click here.

 General rules for API requests

-- You can use GET or POST.
-If you are submitting files however, you must use a enctype=”multipart/form-data” POST.
+- In general, all requests can either GET or POST.
+If you are submitting files you must use a enctype=”multipart/form-data” POST.

 - FogBugz is going to be religiously UTF-8.

-- The response is a valid XML file in UTF-8 format containing an outer <response> tag at the root.
+- The API will respond with valid XML file in UTF-8 format containing an outer <response> tag at the root.

-- If the first child node is <error>, something went wrong.
+- If something goes wrong, the first child node will <error>.

 Still have questions?
 Our support team is here to help.